A ukulele for kids? Fantastic idea, BUT here’s what you need to know before buying.

 - Exposure to real strings and frets – this ukulele lets your kids explore the relationship between real strings of an instruments and the frets on the fretboard, and how the interact.

 All of these are important to priming your child for learning more advanced instruments later in life.
-One reviewer talks about how this ukulele sparked a curiosity for music in their 2 and a half year-old child –
+One of our readers talks about how this ukulele sparked a curiosity for music in their 3 year-old child –

 Best Ukulele for Kids 6 to 11 Years Old